masif2002/AZ-900-notes/README.md

 Tools used for security and Governance:
 ### Azure Policy
 * You can enforce a policy on resources created.
-* You can have all Vms have a backup on a regular basis
+* You can have all VMs have a backup on a regular basis
 ### Azure BluePrint
 * You can create Blueprints and attach it to a subscription.
 The blueprint is created when the subscription is active.
-The blueprint maybe like have 5 EC2 instances with one Load balancer
+The blueprint maybe like have 5 VM instances with one Load balancer

 ### Resource Locks
 * **Read only** locks and **cannot delete** locks on resources can be used